 - Z Group companies already have a poor score in redressing investor complaints.

-6. B Group – left behind
+B group stocks – stocks that are left behind

 - B Group comprises stocks that don’t fall in any of the other groups.